-If you are interested in becoming a member of QA to test out these games or have your non-featured games tested, you are also welcome to join: The Roblox Quality Assurance (QA) Team is looking for members!
+If you are interested in becoming a verified member of QA to test out these games or have your non-featured games tested, you are also welcome to apply for that through form available in the Discord server.

 Developer Relations Team